CarylThom/Light-Speed/README.md

 ### Typography

-* The main font used for the game is Press Start 2P as this provides an early computer game style.
+* The main font used for the game is Press Start 2P as this provides an early computer game style -  [https://fonts.google.com/specimen/Press+Start+2P]

 ### Imagery